This is a model not a prediction. The results are based on the limited information you've provided and assumptions made about the future.

 Investment returns in your Tasplan Super account are 7% each year net of tax on investment earnings and investment fees.
 Returns are credited yearly.

 Actual returns can vary significantly from year to year, and can be negative in some years.
-Historic performance is not an indication of future returns.
+Historic performance isn't an indication of future returns.

 Our administration fees have been included and are charged against the mid-year average of your projected balance.